awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 1. Choose **Actions**, **Delete template**\.
 When prompted for confirmation, choose **Delete launch template**\.

-Skip this procedure if you would like to keep your launch configuration\.
+Skip the following procedure if you would like to keep your launch configuration\.

 **To delete your launch configuration**